 A civilian reported enemy activity in the immediate front of the company so a patrol leader dispatched a 13 men patrol to investigate the report.
-The patrol found nothing at the place reported so that the leader took the patrol on out farther to the front.
-The group was ambushed by a force estimated to be at least 15 men who were dug in with machine gun and mortar.
+The patrol found nothing at the place reported so the leader took the patrol out farther to the front.
+The group was ambushed by force estimated to be at least 15 men who were dug in with machine guns and mortar.
 The patrol withdrew with the leader slightly wounded and 2 other men failing to return.
-That night, another patrol from Baker Co 526-AIB was sent along the road Malmédy – Trois-Ponts with the mission of taking prisoners.
-This patrol sent out at 2010 reported no result.
+That night, another patrol from Baker Co 526-AIB was sent along the road Malmedy – Trois-Ponts with the mission of taking prisoners.
+This patrol sent out in 2010 reported no result.

 On Dec 30, at 1230, USAAF heavy bombers dropped bombs in the battalion area.
 Several of the bombs were within a few yards of Baker Co 526’s CP.
-One casualty resulted of this action.
+One casualty resulted from this action.
 The company CP was at that time approximately 3500 meters behind the front line.
-No activity was reported for the 526-AIB for the last day the the year.
-Casualties for the period Dec 17-31, 1944 ware as follow: KIA: 2 officers, 10 enlisted men; WIA: 0 officer, 28 enlisted men; MIA: 0 officer, 5 enlisted men.
+No activity was reported for the 526-AIB for the last day of the year.
+Casualties for the period Dec 17-31, 1944 were as follow: KIA: 2 officers, 10 enlisted men; WIA: 28 enlisted men; MIA: 5 enlisted men.

 Maj Roy E. Battson